Link Search Menu Expand Document

 ```{{execute}}

 If you wish the command to be run in a specific terminal tab, include T#, where # is the tab number.
-For example, if you were wanting to target the second terminal, you might run:
+For example, if you want to target the second terminal use T2:

 `sh some_file.sh`{{execute T2}}